 Joel Ansett is an artist who has been firmly on our radar here at The Sound Sniffer for months now since hearing his unreal single ‘Cadillac‘.
 He hails from Denver, Colorado and is currently unsigned believe it or not.
 He made real headway back in 2017 when his emotive folk ballad ‘Give Our Hearts Some Weight‘ amassed well over a million streams on SoundCloud alone – rightly so.
-He has just released his debut album ‘A Place I Knew Before’ with the help of a crowdfunding campaign and put in the hard yards touring his material for the last year or so.
+He has just released his second album ‘A Place I Knew Before’ with the help of a crowdfunding campaign and put in the hard yards touring his material for the last year or so.
 This man works hard at his craft and this album is one of the most accomplished collections of music I have heard all year.

 A Place I Knew Before (Album)

 The album kicks off with the dreamy and almost haunting opening single ‘Homesick‘.
 This opener sets the scene with its subtle melancholic feel and crisp vocal performance from Ansett.
 The lyrics are poignant with the album title line a central topic.
 It is a really emotive and beautiful start to the album.

 We then bounce into the more uplifting pop orientated ‘Sugar Coat‘, which raises the mood instantly.
 This track shows off Ansett’s outrageous talent of penning top level catchy numbers.
 The production quality of this one is top drawer, he has got the goods.

 Emotions are truly back on show throughout Pure, a powerful bass-lined down-tempo ballad.
 Ansett’s vocals shine through nicely here and also on Through.
 These two offer a moody and simplistic break and are impeccably well written songs.
 The plucky ‘Torward The Pain’ then stops us in our tracks with its peculiar guitar playing rousing intrigue in the intro.
 The song progresses superbly and is probably my favourite track on the whole album.
 I tend to just close the eyes and chill out while listening to this fella.
 ‘Toward The Pain’ is as shoe-gaze as it gets.
 Lovely Harmonies, Nice Bass and Uniquely raw instrumentation.
 Good on ya!